-- After an accident, you are entitled to a rental car to provide for transportation while your own car is repaired or replaced.
+- After an accident, you are entitled to a rental car to provide for transportation while your own vehicle is repaired or replaced.

 - Depending on your insurance, you may have certain time and model constraints on the type of vehicle you are provided.

 - Should you be involved in an accident in a rental car, you may need to follow different steps with your insurance company based on coverage.

 After a motor vehicle accident, you are often left with a damaged car that either needs repairs or has been totaled.
 In both cases, you lack transportation.
 So what are you to do?